Line and China's Tencent link up to push cashless payments in Japan | The Japan Times

 “Demand by inbound tourists will surely surge from this point on, and Line Pay will enable stores to be ready for that,” Hisahiro Chofuku, chief operating officer of Line Pay, said during a news conference.

-Line said WeChat Pay users will be able to purchase items in Japan with the app starting next year, but the exact timing is undecided.
+Line said WeChat Pay users will be able to purchase items with WeChat Pay at stores in Japan that accept Line’s mobile payment platform known as Line Pay starting next year, but the exact timing is undecided.

 Some large stores popular among Chinese tourists already accept WeChat Pay, but many smaller retailers do not, so Line will aim to spread Line Pay and WeChat Pay to such outlets, Chofuku said.